codemagic-ci-cd/codemagic-docs/content/integrations/kobiton-integration.md

 {"testRunId":123168,"testRunDetailLink":"https://portal.kobiton.com/plans/123168/executions"}
 ```

-Base64 encoding the username and token [here](https://mixedanalytics.com/knowledge-base/api-connector-encode-credentials-to-base-64/) with the **username:accessToken** format is needed, then save the encoded string to Codemagic as an environment variable.
+Base64 encode the username and token [here](https://mixedanalytics.com/knowledge-base/api-connector-encode-credentials-to-base-64/) with the **username:accessToken** format is needed, then save the encoded string to Codemagic as an environment variable.
 So the steps would be as follow:

 1. Encode and save the username and access token into an environment variable.
 2. Run the scripts in YAML referencing that environment variable.